asyncapi/asyncapi-react/docs/configuration/config-modification.md

 - **publishLabel?: string**

-  This field contains configuration responsible for customizing the "PUB" label for operations.
+  This field contains configuration responsible for customizing the label for publish operations.
   This field is set to `PUB` by default.

 - **subscribeLabel?: string**

-  This field contains configuration responsible for customizing the "SUB" label for operations.
+  This field contains configuration responsible for customizing the label for subscribe operations.
   This field is set to `SUB` by default.

 ## Examples